Every Little Women TV and movie adaptation, ranked

 3. Little Women (2018 miniseries)

 A second miniseries, starring Maya Hawke (in her screen debut) as Jo, dutifully checks off the lengthy novel's greatest hits — the burned manuscript, the ice, the limes, Meg's solo trip to a fancy party and consequent unnecessary guilt — and looks beautiful.
-The heavy-handed script and overly theatrical performances, especially from the younger cast, prevent it from being a truly great adaptation, but it’s got charm and sweetness to spare.
+The heavy-handed script and overly theatrical performances, especially from the younger cast, prevent it from being a truly great adaptation, but it's got charm and sweetness to spare.

 2. Little Women (1994 movie)

-Could there ever be a Jo pluckier than Winona Ryder?
-Or a Beth sweeter than Claire Danes, or a Laurie more charming than Christian Bale?
-Even if there possibly could be, there certainly never has.
-In addition to pulling off the great feat of convincing its audience that Jo really made the right romantic choices, Gillian Armstrong’s 1994 adaptation captures the spirit and emotional complexity of Alcott’s novel better than any other, from the authentic intimacy shared by these March sisters to the warmth of this incarnation of their beloved home.
+It's a classic for a reason.
+Winona Ryder makes a wonderfully winsome Jo, Claire Danes an impossibly sweet Beth, and Christian Bale a perfectly charming Laurie in the beloved film which reigned as the unquestionable best for 25 years.
+Gillian Armstrong's faithful and straightforward adaptation captures much of the magic of the novel, from the authentic intimacy shared by these March sisters to the warmth of this incarnation of their beloved home.
 Amid a collection of big old drafty New England houses, this Little Women really is a castle in the air.

 1. Little Women (2019 movie)